somatonic/BlocksContent/README.md

 1. Install Module *Blocks Content*: will also install *Process Blocks Content*
 2. The module also creates a new template *pwbc_blocks_parent*, that is used to create the remote parent page in the admin for storing the blocks as children.
 Use the family children setting to limit creating blocks using your block templates you going to create.
 3. The module also creates a new page field *pwbc_blocks_select*.
 This is used to manage and create the blocks in the admin.
 Add this field to templates you want to create blocks for.
 It has a special custom php code.
 Leave as is, but you can change the label for example.
 4. Create some block templates.
 Do this with a prefix *block_*.
 It will automaticly recognize them and set the template file (php) to be in /site/templates/blocks/..
-Create the template file in there using the same name. i.e. if you create a *block_image-text* you create the partial template file /site/templates/blocks/block_image-text.php
+Create the template file in there using the same name. i.e. if you create a *block_image-text* you create the partial template file /site/templates/blocks/block_image-text.php.
+Also set the family setting to not allow children, as this will also hide the children tab on editing views.
 5. As mentioned earlier: Use the family children setting of the *pwbc_blocks_parent* template to limit creating blocks using your block templates.

 ## Template code